OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/one-wire.md

 ## Communicating with 1-Wire Devices {#communicating-with-1w-devices}

-The One-Wire protocol is a bus-based protocol that, as the name implies, uses one data wire to transmit data between devices.
+The One-Wire protocol is a bus-based protocol that, as the name implies, uses jsut one data wire to transmit data between devices.
 It allows controllers and processors like the Omega2 to easily communicate with peripheral devices like:

 * Sensors, such as temperature, humidity
 * Programmable Input/Output chips